 South Asian – Indian and Chinese

 India’s links with Mozambique go back “over half a millennium”.
 Indian Muslim traders from Malabar “plied the Indian Ocean trade routes”.
 Vasco da Gama found Hindu traders in Mozambique during his first visit in 1499.
-The Portuguese were the first to engage in the Atlantic slave trade in the 16th century.
-By the 1800s, Indian merchants cooperating with Portuguese shippers were active in the trans-Atlantic slave trade.
+The Portuguese were the first to engage in the transatlantic slave trade in the 16th century.
+By the 1800s, Indian merchants cooperating with Portuguese shippers became active in the slave trade.

 Chinese people began settling in Mozambique in the 1870s.
-Portuguese colonialists went to China and “recruited Chinese carpenters and unskilled laborers in Macao for work on railway construction”.
+Portuguese colonialists went to China and “recruited Chinese carpenters and unskilled laborers in Macao to work on railway construction”.
 Asian migration “halted in 1899 due to an outbreak of plague, blamed on Indians”.
-Many Asians started out as carpenters but moved into shop keeping.
-They established community associations and Chinese-language schools for their children.
+Many Asians started as carpenters but moved into shopkeeping.
+They established community associations and educated their children in Chinese-language schools.